brisbanemakerspace/bms-wiki/policies/fees.md

 ## Tool Usage Fees
 Some tools may incur usage fees to cover maintenance costs and consumables usage.
 Most tools are included in your membership, but please check its wiki page to avoid any surprises.

-If you fail to pay for tool usage within a reasonable amount of time (generally considered 7 days) we will terminate your membership.
-This
+If you fail to pay for tool usage within a reasonable amount of time (generally considered 7 days) we may terminate your membership and attempt to recover the costs from your payment method on file.

 Here is a list of tools with usage fees:
 * [Lasercutter](/tools/digifab/lasercutter) $10/hr BYO material